 “Overlooked at Work: Reclaiming Your Worth Without Burning Out”

 Overlooked at work, day after day, you give your best.
-You’re the go-to colleague for advice, the problem-solver when things unravel, and the one with qualifications that seem to make you an obvious choice for promotion.
-Yet, when the promotion goes to someone else, you’re left questioning why your dedication and extra effort seem invisible.
-Naturally, this leads to a difficult question: Why keep pushing so hard if it leads nowhere?
+You are the go-to colleague for advice, the problem-solver when things unravel, and the one with qualifications that seem to make you an obvious choice for promotion.
+Yet when the promotion goes to someone else, you are left questioning why your dedication and extra effort seem invisible.
+Why keep pushing so hard if it leads nowhere?

-It’s frustrating when your hard work goes unnoticed.
+It is frustrating when your hard work goes unnoticed.
 You might wonder if all those late nights, extra responsibilities, and problem-solving were for nothing.
-Over time, your motivation declines, and you start to pull back, stopping the extra effort, volunteering fewer ideas, and focusing only on your core responsibilities.
-It feels like a logical reaction: why overextend yourself if it’s not recognized?
+Over time, your motivation declines, and you start to pull back , volunteering fewer ideas, focusing only on core responsibilities.
+It feels like a logical reaction: why overextend yourself if it is not recognized?

-But this shift often sparks a new frustration, this time from your managers.
-They may question why you’re no longer exceeding expectations, even though your earlier efforts went unrewarded.
-This contradiction is maddening, but it also raises a bigger question: How do you navigate this situation without compromising your professional future?
+But this shift often sparks a new frustration from your managers.
+They may question why you are no longer exceeding expectations, even though your earlier efforts went unrewarded.
+This contradiction raises a bigger question: How do you navigate this without compromising your professional future?

 Protecting Your Energy with Boundaries

-When your contributions aren’t acknowledged, it’s time to set healthy boundaries.
-Scaling back to what’s expected isn’t about being uncooperative, it’s about protecting your mental and emotional health.
+When your contributions are not acknowledged, it is time to set healthy boundaries.
+Scaling back to what is expected is not about being uncooperative , it is about protecting your mental and emotional health.
 Being a team player has value, but not when it consistently comes at your expense.

 This is also an opportunity to reassess where your energy is going.
-If your current environment doesn’t value your contributions, it may not be the right place for your growth.
-Tools like productivity planners can help you stay focused on personal development and make strategic decisions about your next steps.
-Being overlooked might be the push you need to explore opportunities where your skills and efforts are truly appreciated.
+If your current environment does not value your contributions, it may not be the right place for your growth.
+Productivity planners and goal-setting frameworks can help you stay focused on personal development and make strategic decisions about your next steps.

 Honest Dialogue with Your Manager